Derek B. Miller: Early life and education

 Miller was born in Boston, Massachusetts, and grew up in Wellesley.
 Miller's family emigrated from Eastern Europe to Massachusetts in the late 1800s and early 1900s from the Jewish Pale of Settlement.
-He is married to Camilla Waszink from Norway, and they have two children.
-Miller and his family live in Oslo, Norway.
+He has two children.

 Miller is a graduate of Wellesley High School (1988), Sarah Lawrence College (B.A. in Liberal Arts, 1992), Georgetown University (M.A. in national security studies from the Edmund A. Walsh School of Foreign Service, 1996), The Graduate Institute of International and Development Studies of Geneva, Switzerland (D.E.S in international relations, 1998, and Ph.D.
 2004) where he graduated with the highest distinction of summa cum laude.
 He attended St. Catherine's College at the University of Oxford (1995-1996) and later Linacre College (1999-2000) on scholarship from the Europaeum Consortium, also at Oxford.

 He later published Media Pressure on Foreign Policy: The Evolving Theoretical Framework with Palgrave based on his dissertation "Bad Press."
 The study offered a theory of media pressure - what it is, how it works, how it can be measured - based in part on 'positioning theory' in discursive psychology.
 Professor Rom Harré (former head of Philosophy at Oxford) wrote: 'This fascinating book opens up quite new directions in the study of key political processes.
 Focusing on the alleged influence that the media are supposed to exercise on the political process, Derek Miller brings two novel sets of considerations to bear.
 Turning to the history of discussions of media influence he brings to light the profundity of discussions of this very issue in the period during which the Western democratic tradition was being forged.
 Perhaps more importantly he asks the fundamental question: how could the media influence the political process?
 To answer this question he makes use of one of the most recent developments in social psychology, positioning theory.
 This is an original and powerful study, and deserves to be very widely read.'